Context

 What makes my time on Metro unique?

-In the 3 years I’ve worked on Metro,
+In the 4 years I’ve worked on Metro,

 The team has grown to 10 designers and shrunk to just me.

-While working on other T-Mobile products, I oversee Metro and am available for consultation & review as the subject matter expert.
+While working on other T-Mobile products, I still oversee Metro and am available for consultation & review as the subject matter expert.

 Key skills